000vince000/checklist/README.md

 - Changes are persisted across sessions and devices
 - Force refresh functionality to ensure up-to-date data
 - Separate storage for active tasks, completed tasks, and deleted tasks
+- Custom task types are stored in localStorage and synced across browser tabs

 ## Tech Stack